 You can check our website server list where you can click on the down arrow for a server to possibly learn more about it.

-After you click on Switch location you can click on the button in the top right corner and then click on Filter by provider.
+After you click on Switch location you can click on the button in the top right corner to see the filtering options.

 Here you can select or deselect server hosting providers to show or hide them in the location list.
 This is useful if you find that servers from some providers work better for you than others.